Billings, Montana

 Largest city in Montana, U.S.

-Billings is the most populous city in the U.S. state of Montana.
+Billings is the most populous city in the U.S. state of Montana, and the 253rd most populous city in the United States.
 The population was 117,116 at the 2020 census, while the Billings metropolitan area has an estimated 193,000 people.
-Located in the south-central portion of the state, it is the seat of Yellowstone County.
+Located in the south-central portion of the state, it is the county seat of Yellowstone County.
 Billings is the trade and distribution center for much of Montana east of the Continental Divide and has one of the largest trade areas in the United States.
 It is also the largest retail destination for much of the same area.
 The Billings Chamber of Commerce claims the area of commerce covers more than 125,000 sqmi.

 Billings was nicknamed the "Magic City" because of its rapid growth from its founding as a railroad town in March 1882.
 The nearby Crow and Cheyenne peoples call the city Ammalapáshkuua and É'êxováhtóva respectively, meaning 'where they cut wood', named as such because of a sawmill built in the area by early white settlers.
 The city has experienced rapid growth and maintains a strong economy.
 From 1969 to 2021, the Billings area population growth was 89%, compared to Montana's overall increase of 59%.
 With more hotel accommodations than any area within a five-state region, the city hosts a variety of conventions, concerts, sporting events, and other rallies.
 It provides services to the Bakken oil development 250 to 350 miles to the east, as well as the Heath Shale oil discovery north of Billings.

 Attractions in and around Billings include ZooMontana, the Yellowstone Art Museum, Pompey's Pillar, Pictograph Cave, Chief Plenty Coups State Park, Little Bighorn Battlefield, Bighorn Canyon, Red Lodge Mountain, and the Beartooth Highway.
 The northeast entrance to Yellowstone National Park is a little over 100 mi from Billings.